If you're a newly qualified teacher (NQT) or about to qualify, you need to start applying for your first teaching job...

-- Many university careers services and education departments run teaching fairs which are attended by local authorities, teaching unions, schools and recruitment agencies.
-They will probably have an online job portal or board and can give you useful advice on local sources of opportunities.
+- Many university careers services and education departments run teaching fairs for their students which are attended by local authorities, teaching unions, schools and recruitment agencies.
+They will probably have an online job portal or board and can give you useful advice on local, national and international sources of opportunities.

-- Contact local authorities (LAs) directly to discover what the current recruitment situation is.
+- Contact local authorities (LAs), multi-academy trusts and others directly to discover what the current recruitment situation is.
 Do they advertise their vacancies online, or have teacher recruitment pages for NQT posts?
-Some LA's issue regular vacancy lists, hold open days and give opportunities for you to find out more about schools and their requirements.
+Some hold open days and give opportunities for you to find out more about schools and their requirements.

-- Search newspapers and publications, the Times Educational Supplement Jobs and Guardian Jobs run job alert services where you can upload a CV or create a profile.
+- Search newspapers and publications - Guardian Jobs and others run job alert services where you can upload a CV or create a profile.